While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 Once you’ve identified your target audience, it’s time to create a content strategy using Loomly’s post builder to schedule Reels.
 This tool allows you to easily plan your posts in advance.

 Once you’ve created a content strategy and scheduled your Reels using Loomly’s post builder, it’s time to monitor the growth of your Instagram presence.
-Loomly’s social media management tool provides insights into how your content is performing with its in-house analytics.
+Loomly’s social media management tool provides insights into how your content performs with its in-house analytics.
 This data can be used to refine your strategy to reach more people and increase engagement with your content.

 3. Give your Reels your unique stamp